tommybobbins/Area_Rectilinear_Shapes/rectilinear_shapes.md

 We need to get the tractor back to the starting point.
 To do this we need to travel horizontally length1+length2 and vertically height1+height2.

 ## Activity Checklist

+The tractor needs to move
 ![screenshot](images/move_horizontally_back.gif)

+Finally we need the tractor to complete the vertical movement.

 ![screenshot](images/completed_grid.gif)